rocky/emacs-load-relative/README.md

 forces the *provide* names to be the same as the filename, but I consider that a good thing.

 *provide-me* also takes an optional string which will be prepended to the provide name.
-This is useful if you have a multi-file package and want the files to bue prefaced with the name of the package.
+This is useful if you have a multi-file package and want the files to be prefaced with the name of the package.

 Assume your package *foo* and contains simply file `foo.el`.
 Then
 adding: